 The term behavior disorders or behavior problems can mean MANY things.
 Basically (for the sake of time), this term can be used to include mental health disorders such as:

 It can also include children who have:

 This term can mean MANY things.
-If you want more in-depth information, please read Speech and Language Disorders Page.
+If you want more in-depth information, please read the Speech and Language Disorders Page.
 A child who has a speech or language disorder has difficulty communicating.

 For a quick overview, he/she may have trouble